Sildian/CircularSlider-Android/README.md

 #### Format values to display

 I guess you realized that in this sample the value text is formatted.
 How can we do that ?
-In the Main Activity.
+In the activity / fragment.
 First, create a class implementing 'ValueFormatter' and override 'formatValue'.
 Then set an instance of your class as 'valueFormatter' of the 'circularSlider'.